jnguyen1098/TODO.todo/README.md

 fi
 ```

-This will run `TODO.todo.sh` on startup, which defines the environment variables
+This will run `TODO.todo.sh` on startup and allow usage of the `todo` command.
-and functions necessary for it to run.

-The `if [ -f path/to/TODO.todo.sh ]; then . . . fi` part is just bash syntax for
-checking if the file exists (just in case something happens to the script).

 ## Usage
 ```